ntb03/HAcK2024/README.md

 # FOREWORD
-- The CameraWebServer is separate code that is uploaded to the ESP-32 Camera
+- The CameraWebServer is uploaded to the ESP-32 Camera
+- All of the Pico code is uploaded to the Raspberry Pi Pico W
 - Change the SSID and Password in CameraWebServer/CameraWebServer.ino
 - Change each value in pico/constants.py